kat-app/katapp-docs/content/setup-guide/local/_index.md

 +++
-title = "Fully Local Setup"
+title = "Manual Fully Local Setup" weight = 3
-weight = 2
-[_build]
-  render = "never"
 +++

-## Local setup
+## Manual Fully Local Setup

-Local setup is siminal to the cloud setup in nature, though it does require additional steps.
+The manual local setup of the application is siminal to the cloud setup in nature, though it does require additional steps.